 Further north in the picture, at today’s SE Second Street, are two buildings of historic significance.
 Both buildings were wood-framed structures, and both were facing south.
 The building on the northeast corner of SE Second Street and South Miami Avenue was Brady’s Grocery.
-To the west of Brady’s was Miami’s first financial institution, Bank of Bay Biscayne.
+To the east of Brady’s was Miami’s first financial institution, Bank of Bay Biscayne.

 When tragedy struck on Christmas Day in 1896, most of the buildings in the picture were destroyed by fire.
 The blaze began beneath Brady’s Grocery and spread quickly to both sides of South Miami Avenue and to the north as far as First Street.
 In total, twenty-eight buildings were destroyed including Brady’s Grocery, Bank of Bay Biscayne and the Miami Metropolis offices.

 To read more about Miami Christmastime Fire of 1896, click here.